dorin131/blog/_posts/2023-03-27-linear-regression-f1.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput " data-mime-type="text/markdown">
-<p>Now let's see what's the avergae difference between our prediction and the actual result</p>
+<p>Now let's see what's the avergae difference between our prediction and the actual result.
+In other words, by how many positions are we off on average when making the predictions.</p>

 </div>
 </div>